-In most cases, we will send a professional surveyor to your house to conduct a free, on-site volume estimate
+In most cases, we will send a professional surveyor to your house to conduct a on-site volume estimate/survey.

 A. Before the estimator comes, create prioritized lists of goods-- 1st priority, #2, #3, and DNS (do not ship)--and send a copy to Kef and the surveyor.

-B. Put labels on the goods, to identify them as 1, 2, 3, or DNS.
+B. Put labels on the goods, to identify them as Priority 1, 2, 3, or DNS.

-C. Take the time you need to review each section of the volume estimate with the surveyor.
-Check it against your own lists for clarity, accuracy, and completeness.
+C. Review each section of the volume estimate with the surveyor.
+Check it against your lists for clarity, accuracy, and completeness.

-D. You may be asked to sign a copy of the survey.
-Photograph it and ask for a physical and email copy.
+D. Whether or not you are asked to sign a copy of the survey, copy/photograph it and ask for an email copy.

 E. Be clear if your estimate is Net or Gross.
 Net is actual measurement--a 1.5 cubic foot box is counted as 1.5 cubic feet!
 Gross is billable volume after packing/palletizing/crating--the usable space taken by goods.
-Packing adds 15-20% to net, and crating/palletizing can add another 15-25%, depending on how goods fit standard pallets and crates.
+Packing can increase the volume by 1.15 to 1.20.
+Crating/palletizing can increase it again by those factors, depending on how goods fit standard pallets and crates.